Niyati-Saxena/Cognizant-DN-FSE-6389984/Week1/Data_Structures_and_Algorithms/ex2_E_Commerce_Platform/Asymptotic_Notation.md

 # Most Suitable Algorithm
-For our E-Commerce Platform the most suitble will be a *BINARY SEARCH* :
+For our E-Commerce Platform the most suitble will be a *BINARY SEARCH* :  <br>
--> Attributes like ProductID & ProductName can be soted easily.
+-> Attributes like ProductID & ProductName can be soted easily. <br>
 ->